 - Weight training helps to increase strength and power which are essential in many sports for a successful performance.

-- It helps correct differences between different muscle groups, reducing risk of injury.
+- It helps correct differences between different muscle groups, reducing the risk of injury.

 - Being strong gives the athlete a foundation to improve explosive power.